-The SENCO leads the appraisal process for Teaching Assistants and the review cycle provides an opportunity for discussion around pupils with potential or identified SEND, looking at what works well and has impact and what needs to be adapted in the future to improve provision.
+The SENCO leads the appraisal process for Teaching Assistants working 1:1 with pupils, or for those with a responsibility for SEND or Emotional Development.
+The review cycle provides an opportunity for discussion around pupils with potential or identified SEND, looking at what works well and has impact and what needs to be adapted in the future to improve provision.